asomaarooufiniyaa/Multi-Container-Application/README.md

 ## 🧠 Inspiration

 > “Automation isn’t about replacing humans —
-> it’s about freeing them to focus on creation.”
+> it’s about freeing them to focus on creation”